-The teams played a portion of the overtime 5-on-5 after carryover penalties to Carter and Michalek, and Erik Karlsson expired early in the extra session.
+Notes and quotes The teams played a portion of the overtime 5-on-5 after carryover penalties to Carter and Michalek, and Erik Karlsson expired early in the extra session.
 It went from a 4-on-3 Devils power play to 5-on-4, then 5-on-5 once Karlsson exited.

 "That's a rule," Parise said.
 "I guess when there's 4-on-4 penalties and we had the power play, they had told us beforehand once those penalties expired, they come out and we play 5-on-5 until the whistle.
 I don't think the crowd knew because some people were screaming.
 We knew that was going to happen."

 • Henrique extended his points streak to seven games (2g-7a) with two assists.
 Parise (2g-6a) and Kovalchuk (4g-3a) have both collected points in six straight.
 Elias (1g-2a) has points in three straight.

 • Kovalchuk failed to score in a shootout for the first time this season (4-for-5).
 Parise improved to 6-for-7.
 Elias is 2-for-4.

 • D Andy Greene (non-displaced toe fracture) did not play and will miss four weeks.

 3 - 1 OTT

 3 - 3 Tie